By Lawrence Haywood, Dec 18, 2024

 It’s hard to refute the popularity of Quan Hu Tieu Nam Vang Nhan Quan (27Q Au Co Street), which offers many different variations on the classic, all immaculately presented.

-Where to find Canh Chua Ca in Saigon?
+Canh Chua Ca

 Canh Chua Ca is the perfect food for hot weather, which is perfect for Saigon as there is never anything but scorching heat.
-On the hottest of these days, you can find locals sharing tables at Nam Son (135 Nguyen Thien Thuat Street), enjoying the cooling broth with delicious snakehead fish.
+On the hottest of these days, you can find locals sharing tables at Nam Son (135 Nguyen Thien Thuat Street), and enjoying the cooling broth with delicious snakehead fish.

 Continuing Saigon’s strong seafood tradition is one of the most sociable foods to eat in Saigon, snails.
-Once you do away with the notion that snails are generally slimy and unappealing, a world of flavour will open up to you, and there’s no better place to do that than in Saigon.
+Once you do away with the notion that snails are generally slimy and unappealing, a world of flavor will open up to you, and there’s no better place to do that than in Saigon.
 Chefs here have been experimenting with snails for decades and have developed an extensive list that it would be impossible to name in full.
-Snails with lemongrass, ginger, garlic, coconut and chili are some of the more popular foods to enjoy in Saigon on a weekend, when you will see vast swathes of people crowding plastic tables, swigging beer and joking merrily over piled-up plates of snails.

 Saigon is awash with snail eateries, but for the most convivial atmosphere, head straight to ‘snail street’ – Vinh Khanh in District 4.
 You will be spoiled for choice here and will quickly get swept up in the amazing atmosphere that is to be found in abundance.

-Where to find Banh Tet Chuoi in Saigon?
+Banh Tet Chuoi

 Because Banh Tet Chuoi is so easy to make, most people just buy the ingredients and make them themselves.
 You will find some in some shops, as Saigon is a big city, but information about them is lacking online.
 Get yourself invited to a local Tet celebration and you’ll be swimming in Banh Tet Chuoi!